philosodad/com.johnpdaigle/source/complexable/2017-08-06-elixir-for-the-little-things.html.markdown

 A week or so ago, I was faced with a little scripting job where we had to take about 20 basically identical YAML files, and convert them to 20 basically identical XML files.
 My pair that day and I are both big fans of Elixir, so naturally we solved this with a little Elixir script.

-So, obviously the first thing we needed was a library that could turn Elixir data structures into XML, or YAML into Elixir data structures, or possibly both.
+So, the first thing we needed was a library that could turn Elixir data structures into XML, or YAML into Elixir data structures, or possibly both.
 A quick check on Hex led to the [yaml\_elixir](https://hex.pm/packages/yaml_elixir) library, which is pretty effective at reading YAML files and turning them into Elixir maps.

     :::elixir
     def file_to_map(path) do